We love to talk about our trips! (541) 450-9855

 Day 3 – Drive over Dochu La, Temple of the Divine Madman

-We spend the morning enjoying the cafes, shops, and ancient-meets-21st-century streets of Thimphu before traveling by bus over Dochu La pass (10,300 feet) and into the Punakha Valley.
+We spend the morning enjoying the cafes, shops, and ancient-meets-21st-century streets of Thimphu before traveling by bus over Dochu La pass (10,300 feet) and into the Punakha Valley (4000 feet).

 Himalays, Chortens, and Prayer Flags at Dochu La